meteor/tutorials/steps/react/step02.md

 {{#template name="react-step02"}}
 # Defining views with React components

 To start working with React as our view library, let's add the `react` package, which includes everything you need to get started using React in Meteor: the React library itself, automatic compilation of `.jsx` files, and a `ReactMeteorData` mixin for loading data.
+We'll see how to use all of these parts in the coming steps.

+Open a new terminal in the same directory as your running app, and type:

 ```sh
 meteor add react